 In the morning after our breakfast prepared by the lovely ladies of the riad we headed out for our city tour, to discover all the highlights of Marrakech.

 We opted for the Marrakesh Monuments & Souks 3 Hour Tour.
 After we were picked up from a meeting point close to our accommodation we were driven around in a small minivan.
 Here’s what you are expected to see on this tour.
+You must also enjoy these Marrakesh tours.

 The highrising minaret of the largest mosque in Marrakech is the crown jewel of the city and is located next to the famous place of Jemaa el-Fna.
 This spectacular tower rises 70 meters above medina and is considered to be a masterpiece of the Islamic architecture.
 The attention to detail depicted on the archways is simply stunning, a harmonious blend of flower motifs and inscriptions adorn this important Morrocan landmark.
 The view from the minaret is sensational, however only Muslims are allowed inside.